learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

         └── MovieShow
 ```

-The `App` component will render the `NavBar`, `Home` and `MoviesPage` components
+The `App` component will render the `NavBar` and `MoviesPage` components and is
-and is where we'll define our top-level `Route`s.
-The `MoviesPage` component
+where we'll define our top-level `Route`s.
+The `MoviesPage` component will be
-will be the parent to the two presentational components, `MoviesList` and
+the parent to the two presentational components, `MoviesList` and `MovieShow`,
-`MovieShow`, and is where we'll set up our nested route.
+and is where we'll set up our nested route.

 ## Nesting